Access and Trunk Ports

 There are 2 different types of ports in a switched environment:

-Here is a simple topology in which 2 switches are connected and only the default VLAN (VLAN 1)is configured on both switches i.e all the switch ports of both switches belongs to single broadcast domain.
+Here is a simple topology in which 2 switches are connected and only the default VLAN (VLAN 1)is configured on both switches i.e all the switch ports of both switches belong to a single broadcast domain.

 Switch1(config)#interface fa0/0 Switch1(config-if)#switchport mode access